 |

-Stephan SveshnikovStephan graduated as a Saybrugian in 2018 and later worked as a cheesemaker in the Appalachian Mountains, volunterred on small farms in Russia, and conducted an Eastern Orthodox church choir in the Utah mounatins.
-He’s now back in New Haven as a first year PhD in history.
-In addition to an academic interest in Russian history and philosophy, he loves music, food, and getting ourdoors as often as possible. |
+Stephan SveshnikovStephan graduated as a Saybrugian in 2018 and later worked as a cheesemaker in the Appalachian Mountains, traveled to Russia on a Fulbright, and conducted an Eastern Orthodox church choir in Salt Lake City.
+He’s now back in New Haven as a PhD Candidate in history.
+In addition to an academic interest in Russian history and philosophy, he loves music, food, and getting outdoors as often as possible.
+Contact Stepan if you’re interested in Saybrew, the Saybrook brewing club! |

 |